priyomondal/RCS/README.md

 # Rebalancing with Calibrated Sub-classes (RCS): An enhanced approach for Robust Imbalanced Classification

-This methods generates synthetic samples using the statistics of the majority and the lower majority class samples.
+This methods generates synthetic samples using the statistics of the majority and the intermediate class samples.

 ## Usage
 ```